Lockheed Martin (NYSE:LMT) Posts Earnings Results, Beats Estimates By $0.35 EPS

 Lockheed Martin Announces Dividend

-The business also recently declared a quarterly dividend, which was paid on Friday, March 24th.
-Shareholders of record on Wednesday, March 1st were paid a $3.00 dividend.
-This represents a $12.00 dividend on an annualized basis and a yield of 2.39%.
-The ex-dividend date of this dividend was Tuesday, February 28th.
-Lockheed Martin’s payout ratio is currently 55.27%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 24th.
+Stockholders of record on Wednesday, March 1st were paid a $3.00 dividend.
+The ex-dividend date was Tuesday, February 28th.
+This represents a $12.00 dividend on an annualized basis and a dividend yield of 2.41%.
+Lockheed Martin’s payout ratio is presently 55.27%.

-Several equities analysts recently issued reports on the stock.
-DZ Bank raised shares of Lockheed Martin from a “hold” rating to a “buy” rating and set a $523.00 price target for the company in a report on Monday, January 30th.
-Wells Fargo & Company boosted their target price on shares of Lockheed Martin from $417.00 to $422.00 and gave the stock an “underweight” rating in a research note on Wednesday, January 25th.
-Robert W. Baird downgraded shares of Lockheed Martin from an “outperform” rating to a “neutral” rating and set a $513.00 target price for the company. in a research note on Wednesday, April 12th.
-Morgan Stanley dropped their target price on shares of Lockheed Martin from $542.00 to $532.00 and set an “equal weight” rating for the company in a research note on Wednesday, January 25th.
-Finally, The Goldman Sachs Group cut shares of Lockheed Martin from a “neutral” rating to a “sell” rating and lowered their price target for the stock from $388.00 to $332.00 in a research report on Friday, January 13th.
-Two equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and seven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Lockheed Martin has a consensus rating of “Hold” and a consensus target price of $495.64.
+A number of brokerages have issued reports on LMT.
+Morgan Stanley decreased their target price on shares of Lockheed Martin from $542.00 to $532.00 and set an “equal weight” rating for the company in a research note on Wednesday, January 25th.
+Vertical Research cut Lockheed Martin from a “buy” rating to a “hold” rating and set a $491.00 price objective for the company. in a research report on Friday, January 6th.
+Susquehanna raised their price target on Lockheed Martin from $510.00 to $512.00 and gave the stock a “positive” rating in a research note on Wednesday, January 25th.
+Robert W. Baird cut Lockheed Martin from an “outperform” rating to a “neutral” rating and set a $513.00 price target for the company. in a research note on Wednesday, April 12th.
+Finally, Citigroup raised their price objective on shares of Lockheed Martin from $546.00 to $579.00 in a research report on Wednesday.
+Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and seven have assigned a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of $495.64.

 About Lockheed Martin